nnellans/ado-pipelines-guide/README.md

   - Variable names are converted to uppercase
   - Any periods in the name are converted to underscores

-There are 2 ways to define `variables`.
-You must pick only one, as you can't mix both styles:
+There are 2 ways to define `variables`:
 ```yaml
 # Option 1 - Mapping Syntax
 # Does not support Variable Groups, Variable Templates, or setting a variable to read-only